top of page

 Use goggles to help protect eyes from chlorine irritation.

 Shower straight away.
-Spray skin with the DIY Vitamin C spray below.
-Take more Vit C as above.
-Have an epsom salt bath at home (adding Vit C if needed) and follow up with chamomile tea.
+Spray skin with my DIY Vitamin C spray (see below).
+Take more Vitamin C as above.
+Have an epsom salts bath at home, and follow with chamomile tea.

 VITAMIN C SPRAY RECIPE